VIDEO: How Does Solar Work for Your Home?

 You might have questions about how solar will add to your farm’s bottom line.
 Here we guide you through available incentives and financial options.

 With the cost of solar panels and solar energy technology steadily decreasing over the years, going solar has never been more affordable—and that’s on top of immediate energy bill savings and incentives that can significantly reduce your project costs.
-Though some farm operations prefer to pay cash in full, not all can pay upfront for a solar energy system.
-Fortunately, there are several solar financing options available to make the switch to solar simple.

 Discover incentives to help make solar more affordable for your farm operation.

-26% Federal Investment Tax Credit
+30% Federal Investment Tax Credit

 MACRS & Bonus Depreciation